neurospin/deep_folding/deep_folding/brainvisa/README.rst

 ===========

 You can use the pipeline.py program to do all the previous steps in one command line.
 The way it works is that it calls all the required functions to process the target dataset from graphs to crops.

-/!\\ Currently, if a step is already done (already existing skeletons for example), the program doesn't recompute it and use the existing data.
+/!\ Currently, if a step is already done (already existing skeletons for example) and the data stored at the right place, the program doesn't recompute it and use the existing data.

 All the parameters required for the called functions need to be written in a json file, which is the only argument (with verbose) of the pipeline function.

-/!\\ Any change in the arguments of a called function needs to be passed on both the json file and the pipeline.py code itself.
+/!\ Any change in the arguments of a called function needs to be passed on both the json file and the pipeline.py code itself.

 Remark: a command line log is still computed with this method.
 The only difference is that the name of the normally called python file has "pipeline_" at the beginning.
+The parameters json file file is also copied to the crop directory.

-Currently (last update on 25/01/2023) the arguments of the json file are the following:
+Currently (last update on 06/02/2023) the arguments of the json file are the following:

-- side: same as others, 'R' or 'L'
+- side: 'R' for right hemisphere or 'L' for left hemisphere.
-- out_voxel_size: int, same as others.
+- out_voxel_size: float, same as others.
+- region name: *pipeline specific* ; name of the target region in the brain_region_json.
 - brain_region_json: *pipeline specific* ; path to a json containing brain regions, each one defined by a set of sulci.
-- region name: *pipeline specific* ; name of the target region in the brain_region_json
-- parallel: same as others.
+- parallel: set to true to compute the whole pipeline in parallel mode.
-- nb_subjects: int, same as others (set to -1 for all subjects).
+- nb_subjects: int ; number of subjects to generate as crops.
+Set to -1 for all subjects.
 - input_type: what kind of crops to produce.
 Either 'skeleton' (default), 'foldlabel' or 'distmap'.
-- labeled_subject_dir: path to a labeled database, used to generate the mask of the target region
+- labeled_subject_dir: path to a labeled database, used to generate the mask of the target region.
 - path_to_graph(_supervised): end of the path to graphs.
 Used to generate the masks (_supervised) or the skeletons.
-- masks_dir: where to save the masks
+- supervised_output_dir: Path where to store the supervised products of the pipeline, such as masks or bounding boxes.
+- nb_subjects_mask: int ; number of labeled subjects used to generate the masks.
+Set to -1 for all subjects.
+- graphs_dir: path where the graph files are stored.
 - skel_qc_path: path to the csv file containing the hand-made quality checks.
 Used by generate_skeletons.
 - nb_subjects_mask: int, used by compute_mask.
 Number of subjects used to compute the masks.
-- [object]_dir: directory where the object is to be saved.
+- output_dir: directory where the object is to be saved.
 If the file already exists, the program uses the already existing data and doesn't recompute it.
-- other parameters: function specific parameters.
+- junction: parameter of generate_skeletons and generate_foldlabels.
+- bids: parameter of generate_skeletons and generate_ICBM2009c_transforms.
+- new_sulcus: parameter of compute_mask.
+- resampled_skel: parameter of generate_distmaps.
+- cropping_type: parameter of generate_crops.
+- combine_type: parameter of generate_crops.
+- no_mask: parameter of generate_crops.